mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Streams are identified by a 32-bit unsigned integer.
 The parity of this number indicates the initiator of the stream.
 The client opens even-numbered streams while the server opens odd-numbered streams.
-Streams are opened in sequence, e.g. a client that has opened stream 0 will use stream 2 has the next one.
+Streams are opened in sequence, e.g. a client that has opened stream 0 will use stream 2 as the next one.

 Data is exchanged using Stream frames whose format is